 Trans Fat Free

-Princeton Dining Services has eliminated fryer oils containing trans fats.
+Princeton Campus Dining has eliminated fryer oils containing trans fats.
 We are committed to producing food without adding artificial trans fats.

 - All of the baked goods featured in our campus cafes and residential dining halls that have been produced by the University Bake Shop do not contain artificial trans fats.